Consensys/quorum-hibernate/docs/deployment.md

 1. Construct the Node Manager config as required by the existing deployment
 1. Start Node Manager
 1. If using Tessera: Update Tessera's server configs so that `serverAddress` is the corresponding Node Manager proxy address, and `bindingAddress` is the "internal" address that Node Manager will forward requests to.
 See [Tessera's Server Addresses docs](https://docs.tessera.consensys.net/en/latest/HowTo/Configure/TesseraAPI/#server-addresses) for more info.
-1. Update/inform clients to use the proxy addresses for all requests.  **If clients continue to use the direct Blockchain Client and Privacy Manager API addresses Node Manager will be unable to accurately determine activity which will likely lead to inconsistent behaviour.**
+1. Update/inform clients to use the proxy addresses for all requests.

+**If clients continue to use the direct Blockchain Client and Privacy Manager API addresses instead of Node Manager's proxy addresses, Node Manager will be unable to accurately determine activity.
+This will likely lead to inconsistent behaviour.**

 ## Understanding Client Errors
 The following table describes scenarios where user-submitted requests are expected to fail.
 The Action describes the necessary steps to continue: